wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-A revolutionary editor to create your content super easily and quickly with amazing results and unprecedented possibilities!
+The revolutionary editor to create your content super easily and quickly with amazing results and unprecedented possibilities!

 == Description ==
 Zedity is an innovative editor that enables you to create posts and pages as naturally as if you're sketching them out on a piece of paper!
 With absolutely no technical skills required, you can finally create your content very easily, with total flexibility and unprecedented possibilities!